bariseg/bariseg/README.md

 ## Hi there 👋

-- a future software engineer interested in UAVs, defence industry also interesting web or mobile applications.
+- a future software engineer interested in UAVs, defence industry and interesting web or mobile applications.
 - i'm currently working on my college assigments and building my ideas.

 - Languages: Turkish/English